CodeHubOrg/gitworkshop/README.md

 Here are some exercises to work with this repository, best as a team

 ### 1. Clone and view the history
-Start with cloning the directory: `git clone git@github.com:Codehuborg/gitworkshop.git` Use `git log --oneline –graph` and `git branch -a` to investigate Open the files in the editor.
+Start with cloning the directory: `git@github.com:CodeHubOrg/gitworkshop.git`
+Use `git log --oneline –graph` and `git branch -a` to investigate
+Open the files in the editor.
 You can also look at the website by simply opening the index.html in a browser.

 ### 2. These are some tasks we've been told to work on: